zulily/dropship/README.md

     java -jar dropship.jar mygroup:myartifact[:myversion] mygroup.myartifact.Main args...

 If you omit the version, Dropship will automatically run the latest version of your artifact.
+For the full usage, run

+    java -jar dropship.jar --help

 ### Example